+2. Using a ruler, make an x on the back with a pencil.

 3. Fold each side to meet at the center of the X, making sure to create a crisp crease.

 4. Lay flat and make 4 cuts with 2 cuts on each side as shown.

 5. Fold sides up and glue flaps as shown.

 Repeat the above steps for bottom of box.
 You can use a coordinating color card-stock to add interest.

-To embellish the top of the gift box: Glue a decorative button on top of box and stack other beads and buttons to create a finial, putting a dab of jewelry glue in between each.
+To embellish the top of the gift box: Glue a decorative button on top of the box and stack other beads and buttons to create a finial, putting a dab of jewelry glue in between each.
 I used 2 buttons and 2 beads in the order shown below to embellish the Valentine box.
 To see how I store all my embellishments and supplies, read here.

 There are many other variations to embellish the top.

 Variation #1: Glue buttons and beads.
-You will find the directions to make the tissue paper ruffle at the end of the post entitled, They Call Me Carol, but I am Diane.
+You will find the directions here to make the tissue paper ruffle.

 Variation #2: Use the tip of a small pair of scissors to make a small hole in the center top of box.
 Cut a small section from a doily to resemble a flower shape or use a large sequin, then make a small hole in the center.
 Thread curling ribbon through large bead.
 Bring ends of curling ribbon through hole in top of box and knot underneath the top.
 Clip excess ribbon.